 There are a wide variety of causes of eye problems in guinea pigs.
 Depending on the symptom, there are some at home remedies that can work.
 If you notice any eye issues, it's best to schedule an appointment with your veterinarian.
 Eye issues can be serious and if left untreated, could result in blindness.

 Corneal Ulcers in Guinea Pigs

 Sometimes eyes get scratched or irritated by something in your guinea pig's cage like hay or bedding or even after a struggle with another guinea pig.
 These scratches or irritations can cause an injury called a corneal ulcer.
 A corneal ulcer is a defect in the layer of your guinea pig's eye known as the cornea and it is painful.
-You may be able to see a bit of cloudiness or redness to the eye but more often than not your cavy may paw at it, keep it closed, or even rub it on the ground to signal that they have a problem.
+You may be able to see a bit of cloudiness or redness in the eye.
+It's more likely that your guinea pig may paw at it, keep it closed, or even rub it on the ground to signal that they have a problem.
 The pain from the ulcer may cause your guinea pig to stop eating and then even develop ileus.